w9wen/PythonProject/docs/specification.md

 The following mirrors the Chinese structure exactly, with English terminology and added implementation detail.
 Each section includes Purpose, Key Fields (where applicable), Information Providers, and Required Uploads.

 ### I. Request Summary (REQUEST) 📝

+#### Purpose

-- Purpose: Consolidate the core terms and structure of the credit application as the index for review and approval.
+Consolidate the core terms and structure of the credit application as the index for review and approval.
 #### Key Fields

 | Category | Fields |